-Complete line 42 only for those costs you elect to amortize for which the amortization period begins during your tax year beginning in 2005.
+Complete line 42 only for those costs you amortize for which the amortization period begins during your tax year beginning in 2008.

 Column (a) - Description of costs.
 Describe the costs you are amortizing.
-You can elect to amortize the following.
+You can amortize the following.

 Geological and geophysical expenditures (section 167(h)).
-For tax years beginning after August 8, 2005, any geological and geophysical expenses paid or incurred in connection with the exploration or development of oil and gas within the U.S. can be amortized ratably over a 24-month period beginning on the mid-point of the tax year in which the expenses were paid or incurred.
+You must amortize geological and geophysical expenses paid or incurred in connection with the exploration or development of oil and gas within the U.S. ratably over a 24-month period.
+For major integrated oil company (as defined in section 167(h)(5)), the costs paid or incurred after May 17, 2006, and before December 20, 2007, must be amortized ratably over a 5-year period (a 7-year period for costs paid or incurred after December 19, 2007), beginning on the mid-point of the tax year in which the expenses were paid or incurred.
 See section 167(h).